ReVersion: Diffusion-Based Relation Inversion from Images: Experiments

 \subsection{Ablation Study}

-From Table~\ref{tab:ablation}, we observe that removing steering or importance sampling results in deterioration in both relation accuracy and entity accuracy.
-This corroborates our observations that 1) relation-steering effectively guides \R towards the relation-dense ``preposition prior'' and disentangles \R away from exemplar entities, and 2) importance sampling emphasizes high-level relations over low-level details, aiding \R to be relation-focal.
+From both Table~\ref{tab:ablation_human} (human evaluation) and Table~\ref{tab:ablation_quantitative} (objective metrics), we observe that removing steering or importance sampling results in deterioration in both relation accuracy and entity accuracy.
+This corroborates our observations that 1) relation-steering effectively guides \R{} towards the relation-dense regions and disentangles \R{} away from exemplar entities, and 2) importance sampling emphasizes high-level relations over low-level details, aiding \R{} to be relation-focal.
 We further show qualitatively the necessity of both modules in Figure~\ref{fig:ablation_comparison}.

-\textbf{Effectiveness of Relation-Steering.} In ``w/o Steering'', we remove the Steering Loss $L_\mathrm{steer}$ in the optimization process.
-As shown in Figure~\ref{fig:ablation_comparison}~(a), the appearance of the white puppy in the lower-left exemplar image is leaked into \R, resulting in similar puppies in the generated images.
-In Figure~\ref{fig:ablation_comparison}~(b), many appearance elements are leaked into \R, such as the gray background, the black cube, and the husky dog.
+\textbf{Effectiveness of Relation-Steering.} In ``w/o Relation-Steering'', we remove the Steering Loss $L_\mathrm{steer}$ in the optimization process.
+As shown in Figure~\ref{fig:ablation_comparison}~(a), the appearance of the white puppy in the lower-left exemplar image is leaked into \R{}, resulting in similar puppies in the generated images.
+In Figure~\ref{fig:ablation_comparison}~(b), many appearance elements are leaked into \R{}, such as the gray background, the black cube, and the husky dog.
 The dog and the plate also do not follow the relation of \textit{``being on top of''} as shown in exemplar images.
-Consequently, the images generated via \R do not present the correct relation and introduced unwanted leaked imageries.
+Consequently, the images generated via \R{} do not present the correct relation and introduced unwanted leaked imageries.

-\textbf{Effectiveness of Importance Sampling.} We replace our relation-focal importance sampling with uniform sampling, and observe that \R pays too much attention to low-level details rather than high-level relations.
-For instance, in Figure~\ref{fig:ablation_comparison}~(a) ``w/o Importance Sampling'', the basket rattan wraps around the puppy's head in the same way as the exemplar image, instead of containing the puppy inside.
+\textbf{Effectiveness of Importance Sampling.} We replace our relation-focal importance sampling with uniform sampling, and observe that \R{} pays too much attention to low-level details rather than high-level relations.
+For instance, in Figure~\ref{fig:ablation_comparison}~(a) ``w/o Importance Sampling'', the basket rattan wraps around puppy's head in the same way as the exemplar image, instead of containing the puppy inside.